Boundary Lebesgue mixed-norm estimates for non-stationary Stokes systems with VMO coefficients: Introduction and main results

 and

 for some constants $N_1 = N_1(\nu, d, q_0, T) >0$ and $N_2 = N_2(\nu, d, q_0) >0$. \end{theorem}

 Although the Stokes system with the Lions boundary conditions appeared some time ago \cite{Li69, MR1422251}, Theorem \ref{existence-lemma} seems new.
 To carry out the proof, we use the boundary conditions and carefully use odd/even extensions to look for a solution in the whole space.
 To avoid the complication due to the pressure, we first solve for the vorticity, from which we recover the solution using the divergence equation and the fundamental solution of the Laplace equation.
 Because of the odd and even extensions, the new coefficients of the Stokes system in the whole space are merely measurable with possibly very large oscillation in the $x_d$ direction.
 Therefore, solving and estimating the solutions in Sobolev spaces are quite involved.
-Several recent results on the existence, uniqueness, and regularity estimates of equations with coefficients only measurable in $t$ and one of the spatial directions that were developed in \cite{MR2833589, MR2550072} are carefully applied to obtain the desired results.
+Several recent results developed in \cite{MR2833589, MR2550072} on the existence, uniqueness, and regularity results for equations with coefficients only measurable in $t$ and one of the spatial directions are carefully applied to obtain the desired results.

 The rest of the paper is organized as follows.
 In Section \ref{Preli}, we introduce the notation and recall several known inequalities and estimates that are needed in the paper.
 In Section \ref{constant-sec}, we study the Stokes system with coefficients depending only on the time variable.
 Several regularity estimates of solutions near the boundary are proved using the divergence and vorticity equations.
 In Section \ref{sec4}, we prove Theorem \ref{existence-lemma} on the existence and uniqueness of strong solutions to the Stokes system in the upper half-space with the Lions-type boundary conditions.
 In the last section, Section \ref{non-div-se}, Theorem \ref{thm2.3b} is proved.